mihaisoloi/markdown-cv/src/resume.md

 * I was part of the team which implemented very popular, and in-demand project required transforming significant amount of raw market data into FRTB-compliant risk factors and scenarios by using DSL language for risk modelling.

 * I productionized Spark application on AWS (S3, EC2, EMR) with strong automatization requirement via Ansible and CloudFormation.
-Due to this change deployment across environments was consistent and automated so everybody in the team could do this by clicking one button in Jenkins.
+Due to this change deployment across environments was consistent and automated so everybody on the team could do this by clicking one button in Jenkins.

-* I helped developing functional Scala project, which main module was a custom DSL language used by Quants.
+* I helped developing functional Scala project, which the main module was a custom DSL language used by Quants.
 Thanks to this feature our quants were able to produce FRTB solutions presented for multiple banks.

 Tech stack: